-The LEGOLAND parking fee is $20 per car, per day.
-If you arrive early, you’ll be very close to the front entrance, though there is still a short (slightly inclined) walk to the front entrance.
-It’s not necessary to purchase the “preferred parking”.
+The LEGOLAND California parking fee is $25 per car, per day.
+If you arrive early, you’ll be very close to the front entrance.
+There is a short (slightly inclined) walk to the front entrance.
+It’s not necessary to purchase the “preferred parking” at the additional cost.

 All backpacks, bags, purses and strollers will be checked before entering the park.

 Rainy Day Promise

 On days when heavy rain closes many of the theme park rides for an extended time, the resort management will initiate the Rainy Day Promise.
 Guests with paid tickets may use their existing ticket for one more visit within one year from that date.

 Before leaving home, download the LEGOLAND app and add to your smart phone.
 The mboile app will allow you to more easily tour the theme park during your stay.

 Through the LEGOLAND app, guests can find an interactive park map.
 Navigate the park with directions for attractions, dining, restrooms and shopping.
 Get show times and view ride wait times.